 Our Annual Review process and termly parents' evenings provide regular opportunities for parents and teachers to discuss progress.
-In line with the requirements of the New National Curriculum), pupils are routinely assessed in all strands of English and Maths.
+In line with the requirements of the New National Curriculum, pupils are routinely assessed in all strands of English and Maths.
 Teachers keep their own, finely-graded record of progress, and update the school-wide system for the benefit of the school’s leadership team on a half-termly basis (about every 6 weeks).
-Targets are set in these two subjects in September, and Pupil Progress Meetings with the Assessment coordinator throughout the year keep everyone informed about how well each child is performing against those targets.
-Pupils working with the Rising Stars programmes are also assessed annually using the standardised tests within that system.
+Targets are set in the key areas of the subjects in September, and Pupil Progress Meetings with the Assessment coordinator throughout the year keep everyone informed about how well each child is performing against those targets.

 We formally assess an individual’s awareness of phonics using the Read, Write, Inc. system and, where appropriate, also track their chronological reading and spelling age using the computer-based IDL system.

-For science we annually track ‘working scientifically’ and in all other National Curriculum subjects, we record detailed evidence of an individual’s learning using the Tapestry electronic learning journal.
+For all other National Curriculum subjects, we record detailed evidence of an individual’s learning using the Tapestry electronic learning journal.

 How does school measure other important types of progress?

 For all of our pupils, progress in areas other than the National Curriculum is vitally important, and we recognise that by giving our ‘Essential Skills’ curriculum the highest priority in school.
-Twice a year we set ‘Personal Learning Plan’ (PLP) targets, and we grade outcomes against those using a traffic light system, where green is above the predicted level of progress, amber is at or around the predicted level of progress, and red is below the predicted level of progress.
-Pupil Progress Meetings are used to discuss target-setting and outcomes with teachers, and to pinpoint situations where outcomes are likely to be ‘red’, with curriculum delivery changes made or additional support provided accordingly.
+We have developed and refined our ‘Personal Learning Plan’ (PLP) targets which are set prioritising progress in key areas of a pupil’s Educational Health and Care Plan (EHCP).
+Progressive steps within each PLP target are identified and observations of progress made against targets are recorded on the pupil’s Tapestry online learning journey to evidence progress made.
+Pupil progress meetings are used to discuss target-setting and outcomes with teachers, and to pinpoint situations where progress is less than expected throughout the year.
+Curriculum delivery, environmental changes or additional support provided may then be adjusted accordingly to support the pupil to achieve their potential in each target area.
 PLP targets reflect the desired outcomes agreed in Statements or Education Health & Care Plans, and incorporate elements of SCERTS (see below) and the Cheshire Essential Skills Syllabus (CHESS).

 What is SCERTS?